mhmirza/DataViz/finalproject2.md

 ### Changes Based on User Feedback
 Based on user research, these are the changes that I would consider for my final project:

-**1. Include inclusive imagery:** Users felt that the use of images corresponding to the title of each section helped convey a strong message.
+**1. Incorporate inclusive imagery:** Users felt that the use of images corresponding to the title of each section helped convey a strong message.
 However, the choice of images gave a sense that fast fashion has propagated in recent years due to the purchase decisions made by women.
 To rectify this, I have decided to include/ replace a few images which include gender neutral content and categorically mention in the description for survey visualization that the sample included individuals with varying demographics.
+**2. Refining data visualizations:** Use a single color in the visualization for "How Far is the Fashion Market Expected to Grow."
+In the chart, _"Brands are racing to keep the "newness" factor in fashion alive"_, only highlight the inventories for Apparel stores and move the rest to the background by using gray.
+For sections with graphs, use images which are less busy or decrease the transparency of the existing images to improve visibility and comprehension of the visualizations.

 ## Moodboard